How to Paint Wood Panelling Like a Pro

 Helpful Tip

-Spackle or joint compound dries hard, whereas caulk can expand and contract slightly over time.
-This makes spackle better for filling grooves and caulk the better option for seams.
+Spackle or joint compound dries hard, while caulk can expand and contract slightly over time.
+That’s why spackling compound is better for filling grooves, and caulk is the better option for seams.

 A homeowner wearing a dust mask sands the caulked grooves of wood panelling.
 A homeowner wearing a dust mask sands the caulked grooves of wood panelling.

-A homeowner rolls paint on a wood panelled wall.
-A homeowner rolls paint on a wood panelled wall.
+A homeowner rolls paint onto a wood panelled wall.
+A homeowner rolls paint onto a wood panelled wall.

-Re-priming after spackling and caulking is one of the most important things you can do to ensure an even, professional finish.
-A second coat of primer will help conceal differences between the spackle and panel surfaces, cover any stains and knots in the panelling, and provide proper adhesion for your paint top coat.
-Be sure to give the primer enough time to fully dry as recommended on the label.
+Re-priming after spackling and caulking is one of the most important things you can do to ensure an even, professional-looking finish.
+A second coat of primer helps to conceal the differences between the spackling compound and the panel surfaces, cover stains or knots in the panelling, and provide proper adhesion for your paint top coat.
+Let the primer fully dry as recommended on the label.

-A homeowner finishes rolling white paint on a wood panelled wall.
-A homeowner finishes rolling white paint on a wood panelled wall.
+A homeowner finishes rolling white paint onto a wood panelled wall.
+A homeowner finishes rolling white paint onto a wood panelled wall.

-Use a paintbrush to cut in to corners and edges first, then blend any seams as you complete the rest of the wall with a roller.
-Note that a lighter paint colour on dark wood may require an extra coat, depending on how well the primer masked the grain below.
+Use a paintbrush to cut in to corners and edges first, then blend the seams as you coat the rest of the wall with a roller.
+Note that a lighter paint colour on dark wood may require an extra coat, depending on how well the primer masked the wood grain.

-After the first coat of paint is fully dry, apply a second coat for an even, spot-free finish.
-Be sure to allow a full 24 hours of drying time for the new finish to fully cure before replacing any wall decor, fixtures or furniture.
+When the first coat of paint is fully dry, apply a second coat for an even, spot-free finish.
+Be sure to allow 24 hours for the new finish to fully cure before placing any wall décor, fixtures, or furniture.